buildkite/docs/pages/pipelines/command_step.md

   <tr>
     <td><code>signal</code></td>
     <td>
-      The signal that will cause this job to retry.
+      The signal that causes this job to retry.
 This signal will only be present if the agent sends a signal to the job and an interior process does not handle the signal. `SIGKILL` propagates reliably because it cannot be handled, and is a useful to differentiate graceful cancelation and timeouts.
       <p><em>Examples:</em></p>
       <ul>
         <li><code>"*"</code></li>